syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 N> The default value of SelectedChipTextColor is [`Color.White`].

-## SelectedChipBackground
+## SelectedChipTextColor

-The `SelectedChipBackground` property customizes the text color of the selected chip.
+The `SelectedChipTextColor` property customizes the text color of the selected chips.

 {% tabs %}